 NAREIT respectfully requests three pieces of guidance with respect to the PATH Act's preferential dividend rule repeal and grant of remediation authority.
-First, as it is not unusual for publicly offered REITs to own one or more "subsidiary REITs", the repeal of the preferential dividend rule should be applicable to a subsidiary REIT of a publicly offered REIT if the parent REIT and subsidiary REIT file consolidated financial statements with the SEC under generally accepted accounting principles (GAAP).
+First, as it is not unusual for publicly offered REITs to own one or more "subsidiary REITs",36 the repeal of the preferential dividend rule should be applicable to a subsidiary REIT of a publicly offered REIT if the parent REIT and subsidiary REIT file consolidated financial statements with the SEC under generally accepted accounting principles (GAAP).

 The PATH Act provision for publicly offered REITs clearly recognized the transparency that filing under the 34 Act provides to publicly offered REITs and their shareholders.
-Given that the same transparency applies in the case of a subsidiary entity consolidated pursuant to GAAP (and therefore the same internal controls apply to both entities), it would be helpful if the IRS and Treasury conclude that the preferential dividend rule similarly does not apply to a subsidiary REIT consolidated under GAAP with a parent publicly offered REIT.
+Given that the same transparency applies in the case of a subsidiary entity consolidated pursuant to GAAP (and therefore the same internal controls apply to both entities), it would be helpful if the IRS and Treasury conclude that the preferential dividend rule similarly does not apply to a subsidiary REIT consolidated under GAAP with a parent publicly offered REIT, or, alternatively, does not apply to a subsidiary REIT if more than 50% of the voting power or value of which is owned by a parent publicly offered REIT.